In this video, we tour “The Sports Car of Motorhomes,” and review some of the pros and cons of this vintage 1999 Chinook Concourse Class B+ RV.

 The large refrigerator is 2-way (propane and shore power).
 We only ran it on shore power and it cooled so well we had to keep raising the temperature setting.
 Keep in mind that we made our trip in late October, with highs in the mid-60s.

 The wet bath sits in the back corner of the Chinook Concourse, and its size was a deal-breaker for me.
 I’m 6’1″ and about 170 pounds.
 I could just fit through the door.
 Due to the design, simply turning around in there was a real challenge.
 The toilet sits on a raised platform that steals floor space from your feet.
 It takes planning and coordination to sit down and stand up because there’s so little space between the door and toilet.
-This bathroom is smaller than most airplane restrooms.
+I realize we’re talking about a Class B+ RV, but this bathroom is smaller than most airplane restrooms.
 I love the look of the molded-in sink, but the area below it is allotted to an exterior storage locker, so again, there’s very little floor space.
 We didn’t have hot water (no propane) so we didn’t try the shower, but it was difficult to imagine how that would work.
 If you’re less gangly than me, you might be fine.

 We only packed for 3 nights, but storage was an issue for us in the Chinook, especially for bedding.
 We brought a flat sheet, two pillows, and two twin-size comforters (we love this — we never fight over the comforter).
 Finding places to store the pillows and comforters during the day was the challenge.
 The openings in the overhead cabinets were too narrow to cram them through, and we just didn’t want our bedding in the storage beneath the sofa and dinette.
 Ultimately, we kept them in two large plastic IKEA bags on the passenger seat, but I think we’d be able to find a better solution if we owned this rig.